“Keen self-listening is central to musical excellence.”

 Without the ability to hear ourselves precisely, we can’t perform to professional standards nor solve problems in practice.

-Fortunately, today’s digital recorders empower musicians to appraise their work accurately and objectively.
+Fortunately, today’s digital recorders empower us musicians to appraise our work accurately and objectively.

-This post sums up five main benefits of self-recording and highlights some of the best digital recorders on the market.
+This post sums up 5 main benefits of self-recording and highlights some of the best digital recorders on the market.

 1. Sharpens Musicianship

 Recording sharpens our musicianship in that we can gauge every facet of our playing or singing with an impartial ear.

 Whether we record a single phrase in a practice room or a full-length concert performance, we can stand back and listen as if someone else had produced the music.

 We can then refine our sound and execution in line with our insights.

 Self-recording prevents distorted perception because we’re able to evaluate our work without any interference from the actions of generating the music.

 For example, if your intonation unwittingly drifted during a thorny phrase, you would hear the flaw on your recording and be able to make corrections promptly.